Book Review | Behind Closed Doors by B.A. Paris (2016)

 When Grace meets her husband-to-be, star-attorney Jack Angel, she thinks she has won the man jackpot.
 On the surface, her new beau appears to be a total dime.
 He is handsome, successful, compassionate, and impeccably well-mannered.
 However, once Grace gets knee-deep into her love story, she discovers a dangerous element lurking beneath the glossy veneer of her marriage.

-While I enjoyed the mystery element and steady pace of this novel, I must admit, over the course of the story, I began to grow decreasingly interested in the antagonist’s motivations.
+While I enjoyed the mystery element and steady pace of this novel, I must admit, over the course of the story, I began to grow disinterested in the antagonist’s motivations.
 Also, without giving too much away, there is an event in the story involving a book, and I wish that particular plot line had thickened, because it seemed to be headed in an interesting direction.
 As for the ending, it was not as satisfying as I hoped it would be.

-Overall, I enjoyed my experience reading the book, and I am interested in reading more books by the author.
+Overall, I enjoyed reading the book, and I am interested in reading more books by the author.
 I recommend this book to anyone who enjoys a good, non-gory psychological thriller and anyone who enjoys reading about other people’s marriages.

 Rating: 3.5 out of 5 stars